Green Bay Packers News: Dom Capers Reportedly Out As Defensive Coordinator

 Packers fans: pic.twitter.com/d4Zf9D6Ckb

-— JD ???? (@JDejuan2) December 31, 2017
+— JD???? (@JDejuan2) December 31, 2017

 So far….